dubiacc/website/articles/en/annulments/index.md

 contraception and "unity of the spouses" distorts the actual definition of marriage, leading to its downfall.

-## Can the bad quality of a person invalidate full consent?
+## Can we invalidate full consent?

 Error about the person you're marrying logically invalidates marriage: you did intend to marry Steve, but his genetic twin brother Alex showed up at the wedding -